sylwiazieba/drc-mining-ipis/README.md

 The Democratic Republic of the Congo (DRC) mines 2/3's of the global cobalt supply and has the world's largest reserve.
 Below I will explore open data from artisinal mining sites in the Eastern DRC made available by the International Peace Information Service (IPIS).
 IPIS is an independent research institute with a mission to realize a vision of durable peace, sustainable development and the fulfilment of human rights.

 The focus of the exploratory and geospatial analysis is on highlighting the hazardous working conditions and environmental disruption to the surrounding protected natural areas.

+Check out the code and data analysis and visualizations in the uploaded jupyter notebook.